Paul Koretz: Elections

 In 2009, Koretz began his first term as a City Councilmember representing the 5th District of Los Angeles.
 He has been re-elected twice to the role, in 2013 and 2017.
 In 2017, Koretz secured 65.88% of the vote in the city's primary election.

 Tenure

-In 2018, Koretz lobbied successfully against California Senate Bill 827, with a goal of preventing new development.
-He stated that the bill would "have a neighborhood with little 1920s, '30s and '40s single-family homes look like Dubai 10 years later".
+In 2018, Koretz lobbied successfully against California Senate Bill 827, which would have removed city control over local zoning.
+Koretz stated that the bill would "have a neighborhood with little 1920s, '30s and '40s single-family homes look like Dubai 10 years later".

-In 2020, Paul Koretz voted against a bill to reduce the LAPD budget in the wake of protests against police violence, which passed by an 11–3 vote.
+In 2020, Paul Koretz, citing public safety concerns, voted against a bill to reduce the LAPD budget which passed by an 11–3 vote.

-In the wake of racist comments by Council President Nury Martinez and other councilmembers, Paul Koretz joined other councilmembers demanding the resignations of Martinez, Kevin De Leon, and Gil Cedillo.
+In the wake of racist comments by Council President Nury Martinez and other Councilmembers, Paul Koretz was one of the first Councilmembers, along with Mike Bonin and Nithya Raman, to call for the resignations of Martinez, Kevin De Leon, and Gil Cedillo.

+Animal-advocacy and Legislation

+Koretz chaired the City Council's Personnel, Audits and Animal Welfare Committee since 2011 and lists an array of achievements related to animal rights and animal well-being during his tenure.